top of page

 Much of Bryan's work is set in beautiful Northern California, often focusing particularly on the contrast between socioeconomic classes in one of the most expensive regions in the world.
 See some of Bryan's recent publications below!

-Bryan's flash fiction piece "September 2020" has been nominated for the Best of the Net anthology by Genrepunk Magazine.
+Bryan's flash fiction piece "September 2020" has been nominated for inclusion in the Best Microfiction anthology by Genrepunk Magazine.

 Recent Publications